Truss Inspection, what and why?

 There are some specific technical points that TSG would like to draw your attention to, when discussing inspection criteria in general: –

-- Any reference to % reduction of cross section areas or lasting deformation and still being within safe limits can only be applied if the structural calculations for that truss are compliant with CWA15902-2_12.2008 (Soon to be EN 17115) and previously BS 7905-2.
+- Any reference to % reduction of cross section areas or lasting deformation and still being within safe limits can only be applied if the structural calculations for that truss are compliant with EN 17115 and previously BS 7905-2.
 This is because these documents down rate the structural calculations with a Frequent Use Factor.
 This factor is specifically included because our products are not permanent buildings and as such will be subject to wear and tear during their everyday use.
 It should be noted that structural calculations to Eurocode do NOT call for the inclusion of a ‘Frequent Use Factor’.
 Beware, some manufacturers do not include this downgrade in there quoted load figures.

 - If 3rd Party inspections are checking welds then they should only inspect a manufacturer’s product when they are fully conversant with the manufacturer’s welding procedures.
 It is impossible to carry out a weld inspection without having knowledge of the Execution class, Consequence Class, Weld Quality Level and various other procedures laid out by the manufacturers factory control process.